 - The unusually blue waters of Jumunjin Breakwater made it the perfect backdrop for the famous scene in ‘Goblin: The Lonely and Great God’ when Ji Eun-Tak accidentally summons Kim Shin.
 Since it appeared on the TV show, the beach has attracted throngs of fans eager to snap selfies on the famous site.

 Would You Feel Like You Are Inside Your Fave K-pop Or K-drama Scene At These K-pop/K-drama Locations?

-Would you even call yourself a true K-pop fan if you don’t own merch from your fav K-pop band from their stores?
-Are you a K-drama crazed-fan?
+Would you even call yourself a true K-pop fan if you don’t own merch from your favorite K-pop band from their stores?
+Are you a K-drama-crazed fan?
 Do you need to hit the best K-drama filming locations here in South Korea?
 So, plan your trip around these awesome K-pop/K-drama locations that we have compiled just for you.
-Do keep in mind that you must respect the places and the people around while following your fandom.
+Do keep in mind that you must respect the places and the people around you while following your fandom.
 Don’t litter and follow societal norms.
 Before visiting a new country, read up on their culture beforehand, so you don’t inadvertently disrespect anyone, a helpful link is given below.
 While this tour will take you around the Hallyu life, try and be respectful of your idol’s privacy as well.